Why Wind Power is The #1 Alternative Energy

 But perhaps most importantly, it's finally coming of age.
 Just consider:

-3. In the next 10 years, the wind industry is expected to quadruple in size.
+3. In the next five years, the wind industry is expected to double in size.

 Hands down, wind is the fastest growing source of power.
 But can such parabolic growth continue?